 How to use Activity Monitor to free up RAM

 - Click the Memory column to sort processes by Memory usage.
 This will make it easier to see which process or app is hogging the RAM.

-- You can shut down a process easily by selecting it in Activity Monitor and then clicking on the X which will force a process to quit.
-This doesn’t necessarily close the app.
-If it’s a web page causing issues rather than quit your browser it will just close and reload that page.
-On-the-other-hand if you were to quit a Photoshop process the application itself will close (and you’ll probably see a ‘closed unexpectedly’ warning.
+- Alternatively you can shut down a process easily by selecting it in Activity Monitor and then clicking on the X which will force a process to quit.
+This doesn't necessarily close the app.
+If it's a web page causing issues rather than quit your browser it will just close and reload that page.
+But if you were to quit a Photoshop process the application itself will close (and you'll probably see a ‘closed unexpectedly' warning.

 Note: You shouldn't close a process if you don't know what it is as it may be required by your Mac.

 4. Close suspect applications

 If you glanced at Activity Monitor and noticed that certain apps appeared to be hogging resources even though you weren't using them - maybe you didn't even realise they were running, you may benefit from closing them down.

 Even if you don't look in Activity Monitor, a quick glance at your Dock could identify a few running apps that you could quit, thereby freeing up some resources.
 If you look at the Dock you'll notice that some apps have a dot below their icon - these apps are open.